scipy/scipy/doc/source/dev/core-dev/newfeatures.rst

 5. Someone wants to review it.

 The last criterion is often a sticking point for proposed features.
-Code cannot be added unless it can be thoroughly reviewed, and there is always a backlog of maintenance tasks that compete for reviewers' time.
+Code cannot be merged until it has been thoroughly reviewed, and there is always a backlog of maintenance tasks that compete for reviewers' time.
 Ideally, contributors should line up a reviewer with suitable domain expertise before beginning work.